For repsCall etiquette

 The coach reads what it hears.
 The cleaner the audio, the better the suggestions.

-• Close noisy apps (music, video, second call).
+• Close noisy apps (music, video, a second call).

-• If your connection drops mid-call, the app shows a reconnecting indicator.
-Keep talking — the coach catches up when audio resumes.
+• If your connection drops mid-call, the overlay shows a reconnecting indicator.
+Keep talking; the coach catches up when audio resumes.

 Talk naturally